Best Garage Door Software for 2026 (Install, Service, and Repair Shops)

 What It Does Well for Garage Door

-Workiz has developed a real following among garage door techs specifically, and the reason is the call tracking and lead management features that come built in at price points where other platforms charge extra.
-The phone system integration means you can tie inbound calls directly to jobs and track where leads are coming from — useful if you’re running Google LSA ads.
+Workiz has developed a real following among garage door techs specifically.
+The reason is the call tracking and lead management features that come built in at price points where other platforms charge extra.

-The automated follow-up sequences are genuinely good — set up a trigger so that any unbooked estimate gets a follow-up text at 24 and 72 hours.
+The automated follow-up sequences are genuinely good.
+Set up a trigger so that any unbooked estimate gets a follow-up text at 24 and 72 hours.
 For garage door shops where customers often get multiple quotes, this is a real conversion tool.

 What’s Missing

 Workiz’s inventory management is limited.
-You can attach parts to jobs, but actual SKU-level inventory tracking with reorder alerts isn’t robust.
+You can attach parts to jobs, but actual SKU-level inventory tracking with reorder alerts isn’t strong.
 If you’re running a stocked van and want the software to manage parts levels, you’ll hit the ceiling quickly.

 Ideal Fit